 What’s the best part of being a photographer?

-Being a photographer is reason to run away, clean and refresh your mind from every day things that keep our lives busy and sometimes boring.
+Being a photographer is a reason to run away, clean and refresh your mind from every day things that keep our lives busy and sometimes boring.
 Photography is a way to enjoy all the small beautiful things around like the flowers, the water flowing on the river and the waves breaking on the rocks and much more.
 Traveling is the best part for me, especially the photo trips.
 I always love the idea to capture and show the beauty of the world we live in, especially the landscapes and the cultures of people.

 What is your favorite part of heading out to a new location?